-Preparation of architectural drawings for residential structures with emphasis on light construction methods, frame including architectural drafting procedures, practices, terms, and symbols.
+Preparation of architectural drawings for residential structures with emphasis on light frame construction methods, including architectural drafting procedures, practices, terms, and symbols.
 This is a capstone experience for the Architectural Design Level I Certificate.

-Prerequisite: DFTG 1405 and credit for or concurrent enrollment in DFTG 2319 Type: TECH
+Prerequisite: DFTG 1405 and credit for or

+concurrent enrollment in DFTG